marromlam/root-explorer/README.md

 ```bash
 root-explorer /path/to/root/file.root
 ```
-which will automatically select the first TTree of the ROOT file, read all branches and prompt the user to select them.
+which will automatically select the all TTrees of the ROOT file, read all branches and prompt the user to select them.

 Alternatively, if one wants to select a TTree, it is just